hyunurj/Lab-4/README.md

 | Data??? | Any filename that begins with the characters "Data" followed by exactly 3 more characters |

 #### WARNING!!
 *Once you delete something with rm, it's gone.
-Before you use rm with wildcards, try
+Before you use rm with wildcards, construct your command using ls instead.*

-***'help'*** shows the documents included in the Git.
+### Help command

-You can get help when there is something you don't know while using git
+***help*** shows information and instructions on how to use other commands

-***"man'*** is used to access the manual pages for other commands
+***man*** is used to close a terminal or end a script.
+It simply logs you out or stops the program.

- ***"exit'*** is used to leave the manual page viewer (like less or more) and return to the command line.
+ ***exit*** is used to close a terminal or end a script.
+It simply logs you out or stops the program.